 Azure AD Identity Protection for your Microsoft 365 Enterprise test environment

-Azure AD Identity Protection allows you to detect potential vulnerabilities affecting your organization’s identities, configure automated responses, and investigate incidents.
-This article describes how to enable Azure AD Identity Protection and view the analysis of your test environment accounts.
+Azure Active Directory (Azure AD) Identity Protection allows you to detect potential vulnerabilities affecting your organization’s identities, configure automated responses, and investigate incidents.
+This article describes how to use Azure AD Identity Protection to view the analysis of your test environment accounts.

 There are two phases to setting up Azure AD Identity Protection in your Microsoft 365 Enterprise test environment:

 - Create the Microsoft 365 Enterprise test environment.